oluwabuddy/BLOG-APPLICATION/README.md

 # BLOG-APPLICATION
-A blog application that allows you post blogs, articles. with a add, list, delete feature.
+A blog application built using react that allows you post blogs, articles. with a add, list, delete feature.